pvma/mobiquityimplementation/README.md

 3. Eclipse IDE 2020-03

 ## Installation
-1. Clone or download ZIP File
+1. Clone or download ZIP File here `git@github.com:pvma/packerimplementation.git`
 2. Import as existing source in Eclipse IDE

 ## How to Test
 - Open `src/main/test/*.java` and run to see what it does
-- Primarily this is used to parse a file, but you can use the test classes to get your needed inrformation
+- Primarily this is used to parse a file, but you can use the test classes to get your needed information

 #### Example Input
 ```